 Vivian: Maybe I wanted to hold your hand.

 Agnes Lowzier: Is Harry there?

 Agnes Lowzier: Why?

 Lash Canino: What's the matter?
 Haven't you ever seen a gun before?
 What do you want me to do, count three like they do in the movies?

 General Sternwood: You may smoke, too.
 I can still enjoy the smell of it.
-Hum, nice state of affairs when a man has to indulge his vices by proxy.
-You're looking, sir, at a very dull survival of a very gaudy life, crippled, paralyzed in both legs, barely I eat and my sleep is so near waking it's hardly worth a name.
-I seem to exist largely on heat like a new born spider.
+Nice state of affairs when a man has to indulge his vices by proxy.
+You're looking, sir, at a very dull survival of a very gaudy life.
+Crippled, paralyzed in both legs.
+Very little I can eat, and my sleep is so near waking that it's hardly worth the name.
+I seem to exist largely on heat, like a newborn spider.

 General Sternwood: I assume they have all the usual vices, besides those they've invented for themselves.